 The properties of CBD

-Isolating CBD has allowed us to see which effects are produced by this particular cannabinoid, but we should also recognize that CBD works the best when it is acting synergistically with marijuana.
+Isolating CBD has allowed us to see which effects are produced by this particular cannabinoid, but we should also recognize that CBD works the best when it is acting synergistically with cannabis.

 The most praised characteristic of CBD is that it is non-psychoactive.
 It’s possible that this fact alone determined the strength with which CBD would stand in face of modern medicine.